foxthefox/ioBroker.fritzdect/README.md

 Sometimes the setting of a command for switch or targetTemp does not work.
 Seems a combination of certain FW and fritzBox model.

 ## TODO:
-* DECT100 temperature reading
+* finalize DECT100 temperature reading
-* Contact reading
+* finalize Contact reading

 ## Changelog

 ### 0.0.12
 * changed state to  mode AUTO/OFF/ON for thermostat (including datapoint lasttarget when going back to AUTO)
 * added name state for thermostat
+* DECT100 temperature reading
+* Contact reading

 ### 0.0.11
 * added state OFF/ON for thermostat